shaunmclernon/git_commit_template/README.md

 ## Help ##

-Subject line imperative uppercase verbs:
+Subject line imperative verbs:

-  * Add = Create a capability e.g. feature, test, dependency.
+  * feat     (creating a new feature)
-  * Drop = Delete a capability e.g. feature, test, dependency.
+  * drop     (delete a capability e.g. feature, test, dependency)
-  * Fix = Fix an issue e.g. bug, typo, accident, misstatement.
+  * fix      (Fix an issue e.g. bug, typo, accident, misstatement)
+  * test     (adding or refactoring tests; no production code change)
-  * Bump = Increase the version of something e.g. a dependency.
+  * bump     (increase the version of something e.g. a dependency)
-  * Make = Change the build process, or tools, or infrastructure.
+  * make     (change the build process, or tools, or infrastructure)
-  * Start = Begin doing something; e.g. enable a toggle, feature flag, etc.
+  * start    (begin doing something; e.g. enable a toggle, feature flag, etc)
-  * Stop = End doing something; e.g. disable a toggle, feature flag, etc.
+  * stop     (end doing something; e.g. disable a toggle, feature flag, etc)
-  * Optimize = A change that MUST be just about performance, e.g. speed up code.
+  * perf     (a change that MUST be just about performance, e.g. speed up code)
-  * Document = A change that MUST be only in the documentation, e.g. help files.
+  * doc      (a change that MUST be only in the documentation, e.g. help files)
-  * Refactor = A change that MUST be just refactoring.
+  * refactor (a change that MUST be just refactoring)
-  * Reformat = A change that MUST be just format, e.g. indent line, trim space, etc.
+  * reformat (a change that MUST be just format, e.g. indent line, trim space, etc)
-  * Rephrase = A change that MUST be just textual, e.g. edit a comment, doc, etc.
+  * WIP      (a Work In Progress; for intermediate commits to keep patches reasonably sized)

 For the subject line:
   * Use 50 characters maximum.